List programming

 List.filter ~f:gtz [1;-1;2;-2;0];;

-Usually for short functions it is better to inline them, it makes the code more readable.
+Usually for short functions it is better to inline them as it is more concise

 Let us use filter